Ve1var/UltraDownloader/README.md

 - **Dependencies**: FFmpeg
 - **Platform**: Windows (standalone EXE)

-## 🔒 Security
+## 🔒 Configuration Protection

-- **Encrypted configuration**: All settings including repository metadata are stored encrypted using Fernet symmetric encryption
+UltraDownloader stores its settings (download/FFmpeg paths and update-repository info) in an encrypted binary file rather than plain JSON.
+This isn't about hiding secrets — it's about protecting the app from accidental damage:

-- **Secure key generation**: Encryption keys are derived from your system information (hostname, username, platform)
+- **Encrypted storage**: Configuration is stored encrypted using Fernet symmetric encryption in `%APPDATA%\UltraDownloader\secure_config.bin`
-- **Protected storage**: Sensitive data is stored in `%APPDATA%\UltraDownloader\secure_config.bin`
+- **Tamper-resistant**: The config can't be hand-edited in a text editor, so a stray character or bad path won't break the app — all changes go through the in-app menus
-- **No plaintext credentials**: Repository information is never stored in plaintext
+- **Machine-bound keys**: Encryption keys are derived from your system information (hostname, username, platform), so a config file can't be copy-pasted between machines and cause confusing mismatches

 ## 📄 License